TahsinGokalp/Let/.github/README.md

 `LETT_PROJECT_KEY` is your project API key which you've received when creating a project.

-Install lett-tracker to your host and get the variables
+Install lett-tracker to your host and get the variables.

 ## Reporting unhandled exceptions
 You can use lett as a log-channel by adding the following config to the `channels` section in `config/logging.php`: